sourcegraph/handbook/content/engineering/search/iteration_log.md

 - **Outcomes:**
     - Functioning code monitoring.
 Users can create and edit code monitors, see the status, and receive emails.
     - Design QA feedback on the code monitoring creation and list pages is addressed.
+    - (Loïc) Starting points for code monitoring are documented
 - **Work log:**
     - YYYY-MM-DD: $UPDATE